shanepeckham/CADScenario_Personalisation/README.md

 The following technology components are used in this solution:

+*	Bot Service running on App Service (PaaS)
 *   eCommerce online store built with Java running on Azure App Services (PaaS)
 *	Ubuntu running a legacy mysql database (IaaS)
 *	Azure networking to isolate legacy workloads (IaaS)
 *   Azure virtual network Gateway to provide point to site connectivity